Back | Home | Aller à version française

 In any complex society, there is a group of people who set themselves up as role models, the patrons of good manners, through their morality, ambition, vanity, and inevitably by their notoriety.
 In French, they are the mondains, the people who “know their world”, i.e., the cosmically ordered universe (cosmos, mundus), to which newcomers are only admitted once they have “entered the world”.
 This group, which perceives itself as select, generally has its own defined venues and times.
 In Paris, the salons and, more democratically, the cafés have served this purpose for four centuries.
 Here, politicians, economists, musicians, clerics, painters, industrialists, and crooks mingle, all practicing different approaches to life (some more playful, some more mystical, some more religious, some more humorous, etc.), but in such a way that they all contribute sufficiently to a sense of general balance to remain mutually compatible.
 Pascal called it a matter of finesse, and Montaigne believed it was a question of reciprocal friction (polishing).
 Every society needs a certain amount of worldliness and notoriety.
 Even anarchism is no exception.
 In an attempt to escape it, Diogenes had to renounce the human condition and was called a cynic, from kuôn, dog.
 But this did not prevent him from becoming famous and even celebrated (celeber, socially widespread), as worldly quotation.

-Every constant simulus quickly wears out, and like everything else, worldliness requires renewal.
+Every constant stimulus quickly wears out, and like everything else, worldliness requires renewal.
 These are fashions, which combine the traditions of the common way of life and its resurgence, at least since the Greek WORLD 2, and even as far back as the scriptural WORLD 1B of the primary empires.
 Fashions concern mainly the most fundamental aspects of life: food, clothing, gestures, language, and eroticism.
 And they include a touch of chic, an intangible element by which each individual aligns himself globally with everyone else while remaining himself through a few selected details.
 Fashions are rarely just fashions.
 As surface movements, they betray profound movements all the more naively because they are believed to be passing.
 Proust summed all this up, theoretically and practically, in A la recherche du temps perdu, which was written at the same time as Anatole France’s observed that the length of sleeves reveals more about a society than its philosophies.

 In this respect, the Industrial Revolution simply added effects of mass and specialization.
 It turned fashions into one fashion.
 It pushed chic to the extent of snobbery and dandyism, words that appeared with the Industrial Revolution in around 1780.
 The Industrial Revolution replaced the honest 17th century man, “who has a glimpse of everything and grasps nothing”, with the cultured men.
 It also invented Culture, still unknown to Littré, who knew only the (minusculated) cultures of fields and minds.
 From the 19th century onwards, Culture (now uppercased) supposed that artistic life had become cut off from everyday life.
 Instead of being the preserve of the most refined craftsmen, art belonged now to specialists, who were often glorious despite being cursed.
 Whole groups saw themselves as cultured because they belonged to this exception.
 Many of the 19th century bourgeois who developed industrial products that were unnatural and uncrafted – and thus considered unattractive and even ugly by the traditional ideologies that had no place for them – were redeeming themselves from being castigated by the artists, by supporting them at great expense.

 Regarding the weighing of lives, Anthropogeny will be attentive to the fact that the late twentieth century witnessed a major conflict between Science and Culture.
 In several democracies, Culture has given rise to Ministries of Culture whose electoral clientele, aims, and means are similar to those of the Ministries of Propaganda in the totalitarian regimes of the middle of the century.
-But, archimedean science, despite being subject to conflicts of influence like all human endeavors, eludes Propaganda, hence Culture, in terms of its content and methods.
+But Archimedean science, despite being subject to conflicts of influence like all human endeavors, eludes Propaganda, hence Culture, in terms of its content and methods.
 Physicists, chemists, and biologists, however eminent, cannot be said to have culture, to be cultured, or even cultural, unless they listen to a lot of music, speak Sanskrit, or read their ancestors Euclid or Vesalius in the text.
 Scientists can be worldly, but their milieu will suspect them if they gossip in salons.
 There is nothing more ethically untamable, nothing that makes more fun of good manners than science.

 So, contemporary national education systems, torn between Culture and Science, struggle between propaganda – including that of Language, with its orthophony and orthography – and anti-propaganda inherent in Research.
 Consequently, Homo is shifting from the Cosmos-Mundus-Dharma-Tao-Quiq-Kamo to the Universe <21E>, right down to the way he balances his lives and his savoir-vivre.
 The Internet, by making research communications escape from the mundanity (culture) of reading committees and the media, can only reinforce this shift.